FEUP-LDTS-2021/ldts-project-assignment-g1304/README.md

 For a more detailed version of this description click [here](./docs/README.md).

 ## FEATURES
+ - [x] Menu - When the game is initialized a Menu is displayed (the player chooses between playing, seeing leaderbord or quit)
  - [x] Movement - The spaceship is able to move in all directions when the arrow keys are pressed.
  - [x] Shooting - The spaceship can shoot laser beams.
  - [x] Asteroids - The asteroids appear randomly throughout the map and move in a single random direction.